Nicola West: Reception

 Nicola was well received by UK viewers and during a trip to the UK, Bailey stated that she was overwhelmed by support for her character.
+Upon Nicola's introduction, Jackie Brygel from TV Week observed "Not since Natalie Bassingthwaighte played Izzy has a blonde shaken things up like Imogen Bailey's character, Nicola!"

+The plot involving Nicola poisoning Steve was named "Most Ridiculous Storyline" of 2008 by readers of TV Week.
+Story producer Lara Radulovich stated: "Ok, so the dodgy lasagne will be filed under 'it seemed like a good idea at the time.'
+But Imogen Bailey's portrayal of a scorned woman losing control of her mind and her family had me glued to the television...
+And I knew what was going to happen!"

 In 2009, Ruth Deller of entertainment website Lowculture praised Bailey's portrayal of Nicola, citing her as the reason her on-screen family became interesting, she said "Imogen Bailey has done a great job at playing slutty-and-bonkers-aunt Nicola over the past year.
 She wasn't exactly Izzy, but she made the Parker family interesting, although the sudden sending her into a basket case storyline hasn’t been as interesting as when she was bitchy but loveable a few months ago."
-TV Soap named Nicola one of Neighbours "greatest bitches".
-They said "This blonde bombshell tore up Erinsborough a couple of years ago, seducing her nephew, ruining her sister's marriage and wrecking careers."